geerlingguy/pi-bell-slapper/README.md

   1. Clone this repository to your Pi: `git clone https://github.com/geerlingguy/pi-bell-slapper.git`
   1. Run `python3 -m pip install RPi.GPIO` to install required dependencies.
-  1. Plug in the following wires on the servo motor:
+  1. Plug in the following wires on the servo motor (see illustration below):

      1. Red wire to 5V power (pin 4)
      1. Brown wire to ground (pin 6)